GrainTian/Ensemble-Clustering/README.md

 ## Requirements

 The code was implemented using Matlab.
-Matlab 2016 and later version is recommended.
+Matlab 2016 and later versions are recommended.

 ## Datasets